 This salad basically comes straight from the countryside of Mt.
-Rokko in Kobe, but with my spin on it of course.
+Rokko in Kobe from my Japanese "mom", Yoko, but with my spin on it of course.
+She called it a fresh tsukemono, but I transferred it into a salad.
+This salad was one of the most popular dishes at my restaurant Nojo.
 The most important ingredient in the salad is the cucumber.
-The second most important part of this recipe is good quality soy sauce, rice vinegar and sesame oil.
+Also very important are good quality soy sauce, rice vinegar and sesame oil.

 1 tablespoon sea salt

-2 tablespoons soy sauce (either Yamaki Jozo organic nama soy sauce or Horikawaya Nomura Mitsuboshi soy sauce)
+2 tablespoons soy sauce (either Yamaki Jozo Organic Soy Sauce or Horikawaya Nomura Mitsuboshi Soy Sauce)

 1 tablespoon organic sesame oil (either Wadaman Black, Golden or White)

 1 sheet of Motoi Nori Zenkei (Full Sheet) Nori

 Place the cucumbers on a cutting board and rub the tablespoon of sea salt on outside of each of one.
 (Note: Not all the salt will stick and that is ok) Let sit for 10 minutes.
 This is the fun part - take a small rolling pin and gently smash each cucumber.
 Be careful not to pulverise them, you just want them a little broken.
 Using your hands break them up into large bite size pieces.
 Then transfer to a bowl for mixing.

 In another bowl, combine the vinegar and soy sauce, then whisk in the sesame oil.
 Pour some dressing over the cucumbers, add a sprinkle of shichimi togarashi.
 The shichimi togarashi will add some heat, so use as much as you desire (I prefer a light sprinkling).
 Toss together and taste for seasoning, adjust if necessary.
 Scoop out plates and garnish with the nori, which you can do by gently crumbling it you hands.